pivotaljohn/docs-tap/install-gitops-sops.hbs.md

     - `PRIVATE-KEY` is the contents of an ssh private key file with read access to your git repository.
     - `HOST-LIST` is the list of known hosts for Git host service.
     - `AGE-KEY` is the contents of the Age key generated earlier.
+    - `TAP-PACKAGE-OCI-REPOSITORY` is the fully-qualified path to the OCI repository hosting the Tanzu Application Platform images.
+If those have been relocated as described above, then this value is `${INSTALL_REGISTRY_HOSTNAME}/${INSTALL_REPO}/tap-packages`.

     Example with the Git repo hosted on GitHub: